 I have always been attracted to learning new ways of seeing life's many situations and challenges.
 These perspectives have served as portals to opening a new way of being and experiencing.
 These new viewpoints were sought by emersing myself in many fields of study, philosophies, different cultures, and through a variety of living and work environments.
 Points of common ground were found and also distinctions; both allowed for new perspectives to emerge.
 These new perspectives are fertile ground that impact all our relationships including the most important one of all: the one we have with our-Self.

 My personal journey has included working in the volatile banking industry for over 28 years before acquiring a clinical social work/ therapy license while navigating major life transitions.
 I have also dedicated years to learning guitar focusing on Flamenco as well as dancing focusing on Argentine tango.
 One key element that has remained constant throughout the years has been a magnetic attraction to inner work and, ultimately, the desire to partner with others in facilitating their journey to experience new perspectives and new ways of being.

-Additionally, I serve as a board member of Charlotte Friends of Jung and as President of the Phoenix Friends of Jung non-profit organizations.
+Additionally, I serve as a board member of Charlotte Friends of Jung non-profit organization.
 This interest and expertise in Jungian psychology also informs my therapeutic approach.